u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/Memory management - Composite-Greenhouse.md

    be done by the subsystem that allocated it.
 3. **Iterators and controllers are transient.** They acquire new iterators with `std::unique_ptr`, allowing automatic cleanup once a traversal finishes.
+4. **Leaves guard their internal state.** `PlantInstance` automatically cleans up owned state objects when a transition occurs or the plant is destroyed.
+Because strategies are non-owning, they must be provided by longer-lived objects such as prototypes or dependency singletons.

-If ownership requirements change—for example, if beds need to manage plant lifetimes directly—replace the raw pointer containers with smart pointers (`std::unique_ptr` or `std::shared_ptr`) at the owning boundary.
+If ownership requirements change - for example, if beds need to manage plant lifetimes directly - replace the raw pointer containers with smart pointers (`std::unique_ptr` or `std::shared_ptr`) at the owning boundary.
 For now, keeping the composite non-owning avoids double-deletion and keeps responsibilities clear.